 NOW COMES THE OPTIONAL NEWS

-NEWS - TUESDAY, MAY 14, 2024 - NEWS
+NEWS - TUESDAY, MAY 06, 2025 - NEWS

 PLEASE DO BUSINESS WITH THOSE WHO DO BUSINESS WITH US -- OUR ADVERTISERS.

-VOA VIEW: Biden will show weakness.
+VOA VIEW: They will pay dearly.

 THANK YOU FOR VISITING OUR WEB PORTAL.
 PLEASE TELL A FRIEND.